 When watering, Dustin also recommends drenching the soil to clear mineral accumulations such as calcium.
 But to where will all that water drain?
 Must you carry each houseplant to the sink?

 My watering technique requires a deep saucer and a platform as illustrated in Figure 1.
 The deep saucer functions as a reservoir to contain the overflow from drenching the soil.
-The platform, here an inverted saucer, keeps the plant’s container above water.
+The platform, here an inverted saucer, keeps the plants container safely above water.

-The saucers above are resting below my specimen BB as shown in Figure 2.
+The saucers above are resting below the BB as shown in Figure 2.

 Of course the platform need not be an inverted terracotta saucer.
-Figure 4., below, reveals my delightfully fragrant, Phaleanopsis cornu-cervi var. chattaladae resting on the top two-thirds of a plastic, paint bucket that had been painted orange.
+Figure 4., below, reveals delightfully fragrant Phaleanopsis cornu-cervi var. chattaladae.
+It is resting on the top two-thirds of a plastic, paint bucket that I had painted orange.

-By the way, the 12 inch saucer (10.2 inch base) above was manufactured by Beloit Plastics.
-Early in 2021, I had purchased a case of 10 for just $20.58.
-The company has a virtual booth here and sells other sized saucers.
+By the way, the 12 inch plastic saucer (10.2 inch base) above was manufactured by Beloit Plastics.
+Early in 2021, I had purchased a case of ten for $20.58.
+The company manufactures containers and saucers of various colors and sizes.

-A plant ensemble, including a Variegated Bamuranta, appear in Figure 5.
+A plant ensemble, including a Variegated Bamuranta, appears in Figure 5.
 The Bamuranta, far left, is resting on the remaining one-third of the painted, plastic paint bucket.